 Reclaim?
 Recontextualize?
 Relocate?
 Remove?
 What should we do with monuments that no longer reflect our shared history and collective values (or never did to begin with)?
-This conversation among artists, designers, and educators will explore how creative commemoration can help us see the past and present in a new light—and chart a path toward more just futures.
+This conversation among artists, designers, and educators explored how creative commemoration can help us see the past and present in a new light—and chart a path toward more just futures.

 - Becci Davis Visual Artist and Educator; Adjunct Lecturer in Visual Art at Brown University

 - Mel Isidor Principal Designer at Isidor Studio; MIT Master of City Planning Candidate, 2022

 - Dr. Renée Ater Provost’s Visiting Professor in Africana Studies, Brown University (2020-2021)(facilitator)